If you’re looking to add some variety to your back workout routine, then one-arm dumbbell row is a great exercise option.

 - Keep your right arm extended down towards the ground.

-- Exhale and pull the weight towards your chest, keeping your elbow close to your body and squeezing your shoulder blades together.
+- Exhale, pull the weight towards your chest and squeeze your shoulder blades together.

 - Inhale and slowly lower the weight back down towards the ground.